mybema/mybema-config/readme.md

     playbooks/roles/deploy/templates/secrets.yml.j2

-Run the rake task to provision your Mybema droplet:
+Run the rake task to provision your Mybema droplet (note that your password is `mypass`):

     rake
-    # your deploy password is mypass

 Destroying the droplet
 ======================